luma/ts-project-starter/README.md

 ## Initial setup

-Rather than being a generator like `create-react-app` this starter is designed to be your starting point directly.
+Rather than being a generator like `create-react-app` the idea is that you take this code and make it your own.
 This does make it a little more opinionated, but I've done my best to document those opinions as I go alone so you'll know when I'm dragging you along for the ride.

-To make the starter your own you should
+To make the starter your own you should:

 1. Clone it.
 2. Rename the relevant parts.